intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 interoperability if an implementation applies Postel's advice.
 Correcting the problems caused by divergent behavior in implementations can be difficult.

-It might be suggested that the posture Postel advocates was indeed necessary during the formative years of the Internet, and even key to its success.
-This document takes no position on that claim.

-This document instead describes the negative consequences of the application of Postel's principle to the modern Internet.
-In place of this principle, it is recommended that protocols receive continuing maintenance after their initial design and deployment.
-Active protocol maintenance reduces or eliminates the opportunities to apply Postel's advice.
+This document describes the negative consequences of the application of Postel's principle to the modern Internet.
+It recommends against following Postel's advice, instead recommending that protocols receive continuing maintenance after their initial design and deployment.
+Active maintenance of protocols reduces or eliminates the opportunities to apply Postel's guidance.

-There is good evidence to suggest that designers of protocols in the IETF widely understand the limitations of Postel's principle.
-This document serves primarily as a record of the shortcomings of His principle for the wider community.
+There is good evidence to suggest that protocols are routinely maintained beyond their inception.
+This document serves primarily as a record of the shortcomings of the robustness principle.

+# Fallibility of Specifications

+What is often missed in discussions of the robustness principle is the context in which it appears.
+The sentence immediately preceding is critical to understanding that context:

+> While the goal of this specification is to be explicit about the protocol there is the possibility of differing interpretations.
+In general, an implementation should be conservative in its sending behavior, and liberal in its receiving behavior.

+This is a frank admission of fallibility.
+Postel recognizes the possibility that the specification is imperfect.

+Indeed, an imperfect specification is natural, largely because it was - and still is - more important to proceed to implementation and deployment than it is to perfect the protocol specification.
+A protocol, like software, benefits greatly from experience in deployment, and a deployed protocol is immeasurably more useful than a perfect protocol.

+As shown {{?SUCCESS=RFC5218}} demonstrates, success or failure of a protocol depends far more on its usefulness than on on technical excellence.
+Postel's timely publication of protocol specifications, even with the potential for flaws, had a significant effect in the eventual success of the Internet.

+The problem is therefore not with the premise, but with its conclusion: the robustness principle itself.

-# Protocol Decay {#time}
+# Protocol Decay

 Divergent implementations of a specification emerge over time.
 When variations occur in the interpretation or expression of semantic components, implementations cease to be perfectly interoperable.

 Implementation bugs are often identified as the cause of variation, though it is